-- Students who have gained college-level mastery in areas of knowledge for which no college credit has been earned may validate their achievement by means of an examination.
+Students who have gained college-level mastery in areas of knowledge for which no college credit has been earned may validate their achievement by means of an examination.
 The College will award credit for successful achievement on certain external examinations when accompanied by successful performance on a Collegeadministered essay in the examination subject area.
-The College recognizes Regents College Examinations and also the College Level Examination Program of the College Entrance Examination Board. - Examinations completed before admission to the College are evaluated as part of the admissions process.
-After admission to the College, the student consults with his/her advisor in order to determine which examinations may be appropriate to degree plans and receives authorization from the Office of the Academic Dean prior to taking any examination.
-Since duplicate credit will not be awarded, the C.L.E.P.
-General Examinations should be completed within the first year of study at the College, preferably during the first semester. - Separately published materials available at the Office of the Academic Dean provide more information regarding policies and procedures, including minimum performance standards and criteria for retesting.
+The College recognizes Regents College Examinations and also the College Level Examination Program of the College Entrance Examination Board.

+Examinations completed before admission to the College are evaluated as part of the admissions process.
+After admission to the College, the student consults with his/her advisor in order to determine which examinations may be appropriate to degree plans and receives authorization from the Office of the Academic Dean prior to taking lege and University Evaluation, Education Building., 89 Washington Avenue., Albany, N.Y.
+12234, 518-474-2593).